theminstack/factor/README.md

 ## Use Consumer Information

-A factor can react to consumers in the following ways.
+A factor can react to consumers (components which use the factor) in the following ways.

 - Change behavior based on whether or not consumers exist.
-- Take action when child components are mounted that use the factor.
+- Take action when a consumer is mounted.

 ### Handle Factor Idle or Active